B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Data Structures/Data Structures.md

     print(number)
 ```

 You can see that as the number of elements increases the time complexity also increases significantly.
-Especially once we start iterating over 2D or higher order linear data structures.
+Especially once we start iterating over 2D or higher order linear data structures we get $O(n^{2})$ [[Computer Science/Complexity/Time Complexity\|time complexity]].

 ```python
 # Define a 2D array (list of lists) with some values